-It is proposed that 292 car parking spaces are to be provided within the car parking area, including spaces for persons with a disability and 'car with trailer' spaces.
-This equates to a rate of 2.2 spaces per $100m^2$ of gross leasable floor area.
+It is proposed that 294 car parking spaces are to be provided within the car parking area, including spaces for persons with a disability and 'car with trailer' spaces.
+This equates to a rate of 2.3 spaces per 100m2 of gross leasable floor area.
 Additional parking spaces are located in the trade drive in facility.
 The Applicant's Traffic Engineers, MFY, have undertaken surveys of Bunnings stores in four locations (3 of which are metropolitan Adelaide locations) to determine peak demand rates.
-The peak rates observed at those locations ranged from 1.03 spaces per $100m^2$ at Woodville to 2.14 spaces per $100m^2$ at Mile End.
+The peak rates observed at those locations ranged from 1.03 spaces per 100m2 at Woodville to 2.14 spaces per 100m2 at Mile End.
+This information was provided with the previous development application.

 The Council's Manager, Traffic & Integrated Transport considers that it is appropriate to apply the surveyed rates in lieu of the rate contained in the P&D Code.
-That being the case, even if the highest demand surveyed (ie. 2.14 per 100m2) was applied to the proposal, there would be a surplus of approximately 10 car parking spaces at peak times.
+That being the case, even if the highest demand surveyed (ie. 2.14 per 100m2) was applied to the proposal, there would be a surplus of approximately 22 car parking spaces at peak times.